 Size: 16 inches long | Material: Walnut or acacia | Placement: Wall-mounted

 Best Countertop: 360 Knife Block

 If wall space is limited, but you still want to try out a magnetic holder, this rotating rack will fit the bill.
 It has six sides, and each one can hold up to three knives, depending on the width of the blades.
 There are 30 strategically placed magnets to securely hold knives of any size, from the smallest paring knife to the largest slicer to those oddly shaped kitchen shears.

 The block spins easily and sits on a sturdy 10-pound stainless steel base.
 You can feel safe knowing this knife holder will never accidentally tip over during your prep time.
-It's handmade in the US and is available in several different finishes to either match your kitchen decor or serve as a standout piece on the counter.
+It's handmade in the United States and is available in several different finishes to either match your kitchen decor or serve as a standout piece on the counter.